creditkarma/thrift-typescript/README.md

 In this example we are using the Request library as our underlying connection instance.
 The options for Request (CoreOptions) are our request context.

 You'll notice that the Client class is a generic.
 The type parameter represents the type of the context.
-For Request this is CoreOptions, for Axios this is AxiosRequestConfig.
+Since we are using Request this is CoreOptions.

 ```typescript
 import {